written by Rachel Jameton and the Working Board

 - After your workshop: We do not send out official thank you notes, but if you would like one for your portfolio, please request one.
 Also, if you are interested in survey results, please contact the CTL.

-- Arrive 10 minutes before to set up room, make tea and connect electronically, get surveys from Rachel, greet attendees
+- Please arrive 10 minutes before to set up room, make tea and connect electronically, get surveys from Rachel, greet attendees

 - Model best practices